History

 And tomorrow?
 A carbon-free energy mix based on biomass, solar and geothermal energy

-On the strength of our presence in regions cut off from national networks and our increasing focus on renewable energy (targeting 100% of energy produced by 2030), we are a major player in the energy transition in Overseas France.
-By compensating for the intermittent nature of power production by wind and solar farms, bagasse/imported biomass cogeneration offers an ideal solution to stabilise power grids.
+With our strong local presence in territories disconnected from national grids, and our firm commitment to renewable energy (100% of production by 2030), we are a key player in the energy transition in the French overseas departments.
+By offsetting the intermittency of wind and solar generation, bagasse/biomass cogeneration is an ideal solution for ensuring the stability of electricity networks.

 And tomorrow?